soroel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display content of a file
+display a confused smiley face